S&T Making Cents newsletter: December 2018

 The TD Connect workshops held over the autumn all filled to capacity and offered an overview to local S&Ts about the changes coming with the new eBill system.
-If you did not get a chance to attend, two more scheduled workshops have openings — a third workshop scheduled for early January already has been filled.
 (Click on links to register):

 - January 7, 8 & 9, 2019 – Kansas City, Mo. at the Drury Inn and Suites, 7900 Northwest Tiffany Springs, Kansas City, MO 64153.
 WORKSHOP FILLED — waitlist available.

 - January 28, 29, & 30, 2019 – Minneapolis, Minn.at the Minneapolis United Labor Center, 312 Central Ave.
 S.E.
 Minneapolis, MN 55414.
 WORKSHOP FILLED — waitlist available.

 - February 11, 12 & 13, 2019 – Salt Lake City, Utah at the Double Tree by Hilton Salt Lake City Airport, 5151 Wiley Post Way, Salt Lake City, UT 84116.
 The workshop will be in the Bryce Room.
 Registration deadline is Feb.
 4, 2019.

 Workshop sessions will run from 9 a.m. – 5 p.m. on all three days.
 Click here for a flier with specific workshop details.

 Space in these workshops is limited and you’re encouraged to register well in advance to secure your spot.

 For additional information about these workshops or to be placed on a waitlist, call Alyssa Patchin at 216-227-5281 or email firstname.lastname@example.org.